nvidia-riva/tutorials/tts-how-to-customize-speech.md

 While you collect the text dataset for TTS, you need to remember that TTS models learn to map n-grams to sounds.
 Thus, you should ensure that the text data isn't archaic and it should have sufficient phoneme coverage.

-**Note:** Finetuning TTS models is a [recent advancement](https://paarthneekhara.github.io/tlfortts/) in the field of audio synthesis and is usually used to adapt the pre-trained TTS models for a different accent.
+**Note:** Fine-tuning TTS models is a [recent advancement](https://paarthneekhara.github.io/tlfortts/) in the field of audio synthesis and is usually used to adapt the pre-trained TTS models for a different accent.

 NVIDIA offers pre-trained [FastPitch](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/tao/models/speechsynthesis_hifigan) and [HiFiGAN](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/tao/models/speechsynthesis_hifigan) models, trained on 25+ hours of LJSpeech dataset, which can be used for finetuning.
 Though finetuning is out of scope for this lab, we would be covering it in the next release.
 Stay tuned!

 # Conclusion